dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     planname='webapp-demo-asplan'
     az appservice plan create --name $planname --sku FREE --is-linux --verbose
     ```
-    Results should return details of the new service plan, including its Id, SKU details and provisioning state as _Succeeded_.
+    Results should include details of the new service plan, including its Id, SKU details and provisioning state as _Succeeded_.

+    > To create a service plan with the Windows platform, exclude <code>--is-linux</code>.

     > To recall the details of the plan.
     > ```